Alonso-del-Arte/algebraic-integer-calculator/README.md

 # Algebraic Integer Calculator

+This is going to be a calculator for algebraic integers of low degrees, operating for the most part symbolically rather than numerically.

 NOTE: This project uses JUnit, Hamcrest and one or two assertions from the testing framework from testframe.org.
 This project has no other external dependencies.